 If we consume more food (energy) than our body requires we will put on weight.
 This is called a caloric surplus.
-Now depending on your training this could be either fat or muscle.
+Now depending on your training this weight could be either fat, muscle or both.

 If we consume less energy than our body requires then we will lose weight.
 Either by breaking down our fat or muscle tissue to use as energy.
 This is called a caloric deficit.

 We know roughly how much (energy) is contained within our food by looking at its calorie content.
-So by consuming food that is high in calories (lots of our processed foods) then we are increasing our chances of taking in more energy than the body requires which will result in weight gain.
+Consuming food that’s high in calories (lots of our processed foods) increases our chances of taking in more energy than the body requires which will result in weight gain.

 This is a very simplified version and there are other factors at play when it comes to absorption and utilisation of your foods energy and nutrients but gives you a basic idea of how it works.